Progress report for LNE19-387R

 Pots were initially irrigated with deionized water.
 All subsequent irrigations included commercial fertilizer 15N–2.2P–12.5K (Peter Excel Cal-Mag; Everris NA, Marysville, OH) at three rates 150, 200, and 250 ppm nitrogen (N) for pansy, petunia, and chrysanthemum, respectively.
 The pots were fertigated as needed.
 Each species was grown until it reached a marketable size.
 Leachate volumes, nitrate, ammonia, phosphate, sulfate, chloride, calcium, magnesium, iron, aluminum, and manganese concentrations were measured after each watering.

-P-saturated coated sand or plain sand was mixed with the standard potting mix at a ratio of 10, 20, 30, or 40%.
+In the first in-pot sorption experiment, P-saturated coated sand or plain sand was mixed with the standard potting mix at a ratio of 10, 20, 30, or 40%.
 A plain potting mix control was included for a total of nine treatments.
 Pansy, petunia, or chrysanthemum seedlings were transplanted in a 6” pot with five replications.
 Pots were initially irrigated with deionized water.
-At all subsequent irrigations, pots were fertigated with Hoaglands fertilizer solution made either with or without P. Pot leachate was collected from each pot and the leachate volume was determined.
-Phosphate concentrations were determined on the leachate at each fertigation.
-Electrical conductivity, pH, and chloride, sulfate, calcium, magnesium, and manganese concentrations were determined every two weeks.
+At all subsequent irrigations, pots were fertigated with Hoagland’s fertilizer solution made either with or without P. Pot leachate was collected from each pot and the leachate volume was determined.
+Phosphate, chloride, sulfate, calcium, magnesium, and manganese concentrations were determined on the leachate at each irrigation.
+Electrical conductivity, pH, and concentrations were determined every two weeks.

 The metals in AMD were primarily Fe (42%), Ca (26 %), Al (20%), and Mg (8%).
 The percentage of these metals changes when the pH is adjusted during the precipitation process.
 Fe was still the predominant metal accounting for 63% while Al accounted for 31% of the mass.
 The metals partitioning between supernatant and precipitate was metal-specific.
 The metals Ca, Co, Mg, Mn, Ni, Sr, and Zn remained predominately in the supernatant while the metals Al, As, Cd, Cr, Cu, Fe, Pb, and Sb were predominately in the precipitate.
 Despite being major components of the AMD, Ca and Mg accounted for just 1.7 and 0.6% respectively of the precipitate mass.
 The majority of the As, Cr, Cu, Pb, and Sb precipitated; however, due to low concentrations in the raw water, they comprised just 3.6% of the mass of the precipitate.
 These results likely over estimate the percentage of metals precipitated as we used the highest concentrations reported in the literature.
 Additionally, there may have been interactions between metals that would not naturally occur as they would not be found together.